Creditor FAQs

 • What is a 341 meeting/meeting of creditors?

 The “341(a) meeting” is sometimes called the “meeting of creditors” and gets its name from the Section of Title 11 of the United States Code where the requirements for the meeting of creditors and equity security holders are found.
 It is also referred to as the “ Meeting of Creditors” or just “Credtors Meeting”.
-The debtor (both spouses in a joint case) must be present at the meeting to be questioned under oath by the trustee and by creditors.
+The debtor (both spouses in a joint case) must be present at the virtual meeting to be questioned under oath by the trustee and by creditors.
 Creditors are welcome to attend, but are not required to do so.
 The meeting may be continued and concluded at a later date without further notice.
+For more information on how to attend a virtual 341 meeting click here.

 • What if I don't agree with an order entered by the Court?